Kaga ikki: Governance

 The government structure of the Kaga ikki evolved over time.
-After the 1488 revolt, Togashi Masachika's uncle Togashi Yasakuta ruled as shugo, and little changed in the decentralized, feudalist structure of Kaga.
-Along with Yasakuta, several different factions also controlled Kaga.
+After the 1488 revolt, Togashi Masachika's uncle Togashi Yasutaka ruled as shugo, and little changed in the decentralized, feudalist structure of Kaga.
+Along with Yasutaka, several different factions also controlled Kaga.
 Three sons of Rennyo; Rengo, Renkō, and Rensei, headed the three Hongan-ji temples and led the ikki faction.
 Several former Masachika vassals, including the Mootori and Yamagawa, also held power.
-Historian David L. Davis explains that although 1488 is the conventional date given for the beginning of Ikki control in Kaga, it was only under Togashi Yasakuta's son Taneyasu that the ikki began asserting control over the government, becoming the dominant faction in the 1520s.
-He cites court documents from Kyoto to support his assertion: Until 1504 (when Yasakuta died), the shōgun and shōen considered Yasakuta the legitimate government; from 1504 to 1521, they were uncertain, and after 1521 they would send legal papers to the Hongan-ji office immediately outside of Kyoto.
-Likewise, military expeditions were initiated by Yasakuta during his tenure.
+Historian David L. Davis explains that although 1488 is the conventional date given for the beginning of Ikki control in Kaga, it was only under Togashi Yasutaka's son Taneyasu that the ikki began asserting control over the government, becoming the dominant faction in the 1520s.
+He cites court documents from Kyoto to support his assertion: Until 1504 (when Yasutaka died), the shōgun and shōen considered Yasutaka the legitimate government; from 1504 to 1521, they were uncertain, and after 1521 they would send legal papers to the Hongan-ji office immediately outside of Kyoto.
+Likewise, military expeditions were initiated by Yasutaka during his tenure.
 For instance, he made several attempts to restore Ashikaga Yoshitane to power, which included two invasions of Echizen, in 1494 and 1504, respectively.
-However, after Yasatuka's death, the ikki in Kaga launched an invasion of Etchū in 1506 and Echizen in 1508, both times in support of ikki rebellions in those respective provinces, and both times without any contributions from the old vassal families.
+However, after Yasutaka's death, the ikki in Kaga launched an invasion of Etchū in 1506 and Echizen in 1508, both times in support of ikki rebellions in those respective provinces, and both times without any contributions from the old vassal families.

 In 1531, Renjun, a son of Rennyo, emerged victorious in the Kaga civil war and established a much tighter Hongan-ji hegemony over the province.
-The leaders of the opposition, including Togashi Taneyasu, where expelled from Kaga, though those who supported them were allowed to return.
+The leaders of the opposition, including Togashi Taneyasu, were expelled from Kaga, though those who supported them were allowed to return.
 Without any central governing body, Kaga was consumed by political instability.
 The Asakura clan to the south and Uesugi to the north posed threats of invasion for Kaga, so the ji-samurai established a centralized authority at the Kanazawa Midō in Oyama Gobo.
 The Midō oversaw four district organizations of hatamoto – prominent local warlords.
-Each hatamoto commanded a group, kumi, of which there were roughly twenty in total.
-These kumi in turn ruled over regional groups of local warriors, priests, and the heads of village communes.
-The highest political organization of the ikki in Kaga was a committee of hatamoto, and the only permanent political body were the twenty kumi.
+Each hatamoto commanded a group, kuni, of which there were roughly twenty in total.
+These kuni in turn ruled over regional groups of local warriors, priests, and the heads of village communes.
+The highest political organization of the ikki in Kaga was a committee of hatamoto, and the only permanent political body were the twenty kuni.
 Important matters would be settled at the meetings of the local hatamoto in consultation with the local Hongan-ji priests.
 However, these meetings were sporadic and held at the county, rather than provincial, level, and thus, according to Davis, would probably rarely have involved more than five hatamoto and one or two Hongan-ji priests.
-Kumi meetings were probably similar, with the exception that a hatamoto present at a kumi meeting would have held great respect.
+Kuni meetings were probably similar, with the exception that a hatamoto present at a kuni meeting would have held great respect.